syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Expand collapse icon in group header

 Expand and collapse the group when tapping icon on group header item can be done by customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) with the help of converter.
-The following code example illustrates how to perform custom grouping with expand collpase icon in group header .
+The following code example illustrates how to perform grouping with expand collpase icon in group header .

 {% tabs %}
 {% highlight xaml %}